Internet rap: Dark plugg

 Dark plugg is a microgenre of plugg which grew out of the DMV trap scene, originally pioneered by Surreal Gang producers like XanGang, Orcery, and Eddie Gianni, as well as rappers Slimesito and Fluhkunxhkos.
-Notable artists include Glokk40Spaz, elijxhwtf, and Smokingskul.
+Notable artists include Glokk40Spaz, Elijxhwtf, and Smokingskul.
+According to British newspaper The Guardian, dark plugg is a "micro-trend".

 Ambient plugg

 Ambient plugg is a microgenre of plugg blending original plugg's percussion with atmospheric textures, glitchy ad-libs, and meditative synths.
 Pioneered in the late 2010s by artists like wifi and Izaya Tiji, the style emphasizes mood and texture over lyricism, creating soft, surreal soundscapes.
 It later gained traction through collectives like Shed Theory and artists like Babyxsosa.

 Terror plugg

-Terror plugg (also known as alarm plugg) is a microgenre of plugg characterized by its use of distorted 808s, eerie melodies, and intense vocal delivery, originally pioneered by producers and rappers Squillo, tdf, marrgielaa and boolymon.
+Terror plugg (also known as extremo-plugg) is a microgenre of plugg characterized by its use of distorted 808s, eerie melodies, and intense vocal delivery, originally pioneered by producers and rappers Squillo, TDF, Marrgielaa, and Boolymon.
 Due to unconventional 808 production, terror plugg experienced a wave of online virality between 2024 and 2025 through internet memes on TikTok and Instagram.
-Notable artists include boolymon, Lazer Dim 700, twovrt, and savage.
+Music journalist Kieran Press-Reynolds credited New York rapper Yuke's 2024 single "ian goin" as "the logical excruciating endpoint of the 'terror plugg' style".
+Notable artists include boolymon, Lazer Dim 700, Twovrt, Savage and 16berry.